rybalkinsd/notes/jpoint_2017/readme.md

 ### Inside jvm with hashCode.
 Vladimir Dolzhenko (Ru)
 [[slides]](http://assets.contentful.com/oxjq45e8ilak/2JOrAVVgCQqAcmqcg2oo0q/02e7bddadb799cddd820911f2e7b9ba6/Vladimir_Dolzhenko_-_Through_the_keyhole_of_hashCode_into_VM.pdf)

-A long way inside jvm internals to buster the myth: "Hascode is typically implemented by converting the internal address of the object into an integer".
+A long way inside jvm internals to buster the myth:
+> "Hashcode is typically implemented by converting the internal address of the object into an integer".
 Also you will get a basic theory of collision resolution inside java.
 A lot of JMH inside.

 I recommend.